-The handle of A clever A beam of A passageway something remark light
+The handle of A clever A beam of A passageway something remark light nade us cautious tions of the build but at the same t Meticulous Mendacious Meritocracy Monetary

-What word cou ld be best used to o describe the wa igons?
+What word could be best used to describe the wagons?
 Sturdy Burly Hefty Brawny

-What effect doe these wagons h - description of the er? making of Makes them think how careful they had to be Bores them Interests them Makes them realise how much hard work it was.
+What effect does the in-depth description of the making of these wagons have on the reader?
+Makes them think how careful they had to be Bores them Interests them Makes them realise how much hard work it was.